-For example, a claimant has limited capability for work and normally fall into the work preparation regime but is the lead carer of a child under 1 would be placed into the no work related requirements regime until the child turns 1.
-They will then be placed in the work focused interview regime. (see Labour Market regimes)
+A claimant has Limited Capability for Work and would normally fall into the Work Preparation regime but is the lead carer of a child under 1 and would be placed into the No Work Related Requirements regime until the child turns 1.
+They will then be placed in the Work Focused Interview only regime.
+See Labour Market regimes.

-The table below shows the regime the lead carer should be placed in based only on the age of the youngest child:
+The table below shows the regime into which the lead carer should be placed.
+It is based only on the age of the youngest child: